jmprado/HQPlus-Tests/README.md

 # HQ Plus Tests

+## Task 1 Optional - Architecture Suggestion
+It's a console app who reads the HTML file and generate the JSON at [runtime folder]/output/report_[hotelId].json.

+Also there's a test project for assure the values returned by HTML extraction.

 ## Task 2 Optional - Architecture Suggestion

 #### Email is sent at time x attaching the report